 · When feeling uncertain of what to feel: pause, acknowledge, reflect, and breathe.
 Breathing will allow any emotion to move through you and not consume you.
 Write down how you will be kind to yourself and remind yourself of the reasons why you are even trying.
 Use this as your strength to move forward.
 Yes, you truly have the means to get started on better health today!

 Talking to your doctor about red light therapy could be the first step toward improving, learning how to address, and navigating postpartum depression.
 With red light therapy, you have an opportunity to regain your focus and energy, improve mood and support emotional distress.
-You can also check out our blog, specific to depression, and familiarize yourself with further research on why red light therapy may be right for you. with Woscan Lighting today!
+You can also check out our blog, specific to depression, and familiarize yourself with further research on why red light therapy may be right for you.
+Get started on the road to better health with Woscan Lighting today!